-- Name and address of requestor; - Other contact information, including telephone number and email address; - Identification of the requested records adequate for the Public Records Officer to locate the records; and - The date of the request. - c.
+- Name and address of requestor; - Other contact information, including telephone number and email address; - Identification of the requested records adequate for the Public Records Officer to locate the records; and

+- The date and time of day of the request. - c.
 Prioritization of records.
-The Public Records Officer may ask a requestor to prioritize installments of the records he or she is requesting so that particular records may be provided first.
-A requestor need not prioritize a request.
+The Public Records Officer may ask a requestor to prioritize the records he or she is requesting so that the most important records may be provided first.
+A requestor need not prioritize a request. - d.

-- d.
 Copies.
 If the requestor wishes to have copies of the records made instead of simply inspecting them, he or she should so indicate and make arrangements to make a deposit or pay for the copies, as further discussed in Section 10 below.
-Costs for copies are set out on the fee scheduled published periodically by the City Clerk and made available in the Public Records Division and on the City's web site. - e.
+Costs for copies are set out on the fee scheduled published periodically by the City Clerk and made available at the Public Records Center and on the City's web site. - e.
 Oral Requests.
-The Public Records Officer may accept oral requests for public records that contain the above information by telephone or in person.
+The Public Records Officer may accept requests for public records that contain the above information by telephone or in person.
 If an oral request is made, the Public Records Officer will confirm receipt of the information and the substance of the request in writing. - f.
 Requests made directly to City departments.
 Requests for public records other than identified "counter documents" that are made directly to departments shall be delivered to the Public Records Officer immediately upon receipt for coordinated processing. - g.
 Purpose of request.
-Generally, the City shall not distinguish among persons requesting records.
-To that end, a requestor need not state the purpose of the request, except that the City will require the requestor to provide information as to the purpose of the request in the following instances: - 1.
-If the request is for a list of individuals, the City shall investigate whether the requestor intends to use the list for commercial purposes.
-The City may require the requestor sign a declaration stating that he or she will not use the list for commercial purposes.
-Unless otherwise required by law, the City shall not give, sell or provide access to lists of individuals requested for commercial purposes. - 2.
-The City may request information from a requestor sufficient to allow a determination as to whether another statute prohibits disclosure of specific information or records to certain persons. - h.
+A requestor need not state the purpose of the request.
+However, in an effort to clarify or prioritize a request and provide responsive records, the Public Records Officer may inquire about the nature or scope of the request.
+If the request is for a list of individuals, the Public Records Officer may ask the requestor if her/she intends to use the records for a commercial purpose.
+The City is not authorized to provide lists of individuals for commercial purposes. - The Public Records Officer may also seek sufficient information to determine if another statute may prohibit disclosure. - h.
 Overbroad requests.
 The City may not deny a request for identifiable public records solely because the request is overbroad.
-However, the City may seek clarification, ask the requestor to prioritize the request so that particular records are provided first, and/or communicate with the requestor in an effort to limit the size and complexity of the request.
+However, the City may seek clarification, ask the requestor to prioritize the request so that the most important records are provided first, and/or communicate with the requestor to limit the size and complexity of the request.
 The City may also provide the responsive records in installments over time.

-When a request uses an inexact phrase such as "all records relating to", the Public Records Officer may interpret the request to be for records which directly and reasonably address the topic.
-The Public Records Officer should inform the requestor of the City's interpretation when responding to a request.
+When a request uses an inexact phrase such as "all records relating to", the Public Records Officer may interpret the request to be for records which directly and fairly address the topic.